Lowest0ne/simutron/README.md

 # Simutron

-A game that I am making
+A game that I am making.

 ## Current activity

-The current activity is being done on the gtkmm front end, so be sure to check that branch out.
+Working on getting a 2d tile system set up, as well as timed city updates.

+Thinking about writing a manual, but the game is so simple...

 ## Installation